One of the most common questions job seekers have is “how far back should a resume go?”

 If you’re applying to a role that asks for 7+ years of experience then make sure your resume shows seven years.
 The same goes for more entry-level positions, if they’re asking for 1-2 years of experience then only show what’s relevant to the position.

 Employers and recruiters don’t need to know what you did in high school for an entry-level role after graduation.
-The purpose of a resume is not to show your entire life experience, but give employers a sneak peek that entices them to reach out for an interview.
+The purpose of a resume is not to show your entire life experience, but to give employers a sneak peek that entices them to reach out for an interview.

 Co-Founder & CEO, Chargebacks911